bsn-si/IPEHR-gateway/progress/Milestone_2/3_Revoking_access.md

 ## Algorithm of changing document access rights

+In case of revoking access to an EHR, re-encrypting (and hence re-writing) all documents would be quite an inexpedient challenge, taking into account how much time and financial resources it will take.
+In addition, deleting files from FC is not currently implemented.
+The most reasonable method for revoking access is re-encrypting (hence re-writing) access keys!

 As described in [Milestone 1.2](https://github.com/bsn-si/IPEHR-gateway/tree/develop/progress/Milestone_1/2_Index_design), each EHR document is symmetrically encrypted with a unique access key.

 User access to documents is controlled by the `docAccess` smart-contract index.